HMS Sirius (1890)

-HMS Sirius was an Apollo-class cruiser of the British Royal Navy which served from 1892 to 1918 in various colonial posts such as the South and West African coastlines and off the British Isles as a hastily converted minelayer during the First World War.
+HMS Sirius was an Apollo-class cruiser of the British Royal Navy which served from 1892 to 1918 in various colonial posts such as the South and West African coastlines and off the British Isles during the First World War.

 Design and construction

 The Naval Defence Act 1889 resulted in orders being placed for 21 second-class protected cruisers of the Apollo-class, of which, two, HMS Sirius and HMS Spartan, were ordered from Armstrong's Elswick shipyard.

 Sirius had an overall length of 300 ft a beam of 43 ft 8 in and a draught of 18 ft 6 in.
 Displacement was 3600 LT.
 She was one of 10 ships of the class that was sheathed in wood and copper to reduce fouling.
 An armoured deck of between 1+1/4 in and 2 in protected the ship's magazines and machinery, while the ship's conning tower had 3 in of armour and the gunshields 4+1/2 in.
 Two QF 6 in guns were mounted fore and aft on the ship's centreline, while six 4.7 in (120 mm) guns were mounted three on each broadside.
 8 six pounder guns and 1 three pounder provided protection against torpedo boats.

 Sirius was laid down in September 1889, launched on 27 October 1890 and entered service in September 1891.